akshaybabloo/Ruby-on-rails-4-notes/README.md

 end
 ```

-To open this you would have to goto `localhost:3000/demo/other_hello` this will immediately redirect you to `index`.
+To open this, you would have to go to `localhost:3000/demo/other_hello` this will immediately redirect you to `index`.
 You can see this by looking at the logs in the terminal, which will look like this:

 ```
 # this is the first request